 When a candidate has successfully passed all four examinations, 1) Introductory Sommelier Course & Exam, 2) Certified Sommelier Exam, 3) Advanced Sommelier Course & Exam, and 4) Master Sommelier Diploma exams, the candidate earns the Master Sommelier diploma and title.

 The Court of Master Sommeliers was established to encourage improved standards of beverage knowledge and service in hotels and restaurants.
-Education was then, and remains today, the Court's charter.
 The first successful Master Sommelier examination was held in the United Kingdom in 1969.
 By April 1977, the Court of Master Sommeliers was established as the premier international examining body.
+Though its members worldwide come from diverse backgrounds and experiences, they share a proven mastery of the art, science, and history that informs a sommelier's work.

 The Master Sommelier diploma distinguishes a service professional worthy of the title, and is known throughout the hospitality business worldwide.
 It guarantees to a potential employer that a candidate is among the most qualified in the industry, with outstanding tasting and evaluation skills, wine knowledge and outstanding abilities in service and beverage department management.
 Many of the finest hotel and restaurant beverage programs have a Master Sommelier at the helm.